Abstract Submission is Closed

 - Vegetables: Beets; Brassicas (Crucifers); Carrot; Celery; Leafy Vegetables; Lettuce; Onion; Peppers; Sweet Corn; Tomato; Other

 Read the technical requirements and view the sample abstract before submitting your abstract.

-- Copy the abstract to WordPad under Accessories, and then paste it into the submission form abstract text box under the Abstract Copy/Body field header this avoids problems with the limit on character counts for the abstract.
+- Copy the abstract and paste it into the submission form abstract text box under the Abstract Copy/Body field header.

 - Or type text in to the abstract field.